 Established in 2011 by Her Highness Sheikha Moza bint Nasser, the WISE Prize for Education is the first distinction of its kind to recognize an individual or a team of up to six people for an outstanding, world-class contribution to education.
-The WISE Prize for Education is enhancing the status of education by giving it similar prestige to other areas for which international prizes already exist, such as literature, peace and economics.
+The WISE Prize for Education is enhancing the status of education by giving it similar prestige to other areas for which international prizes exist, such as literature, peace, and economics.

 Selecting The Laureate

-Nominations for the WISE Prize for Education are invited from individuals and institutions with a demonstrable commitment to education such as colleges, international organizations or private corporations.
-Eligible nominees will have demonstrated achievements that have had a lasting impact upon education at any level, through inspiring and visionary approaches.
+Nominations for the WISE Prize for Education are invited from individuals and institutions with a demonstrable commitment to education, such as colleges, international organizations or private corporations.
+Eligible nominees will have demonstrated achievements that have had a lasting impact on education at any level, through inspiring and visionary approaches.
 Nominations for the WISE Prize for Education are made in the strictest confidence and the nominees are not made aware of their nominations.
 Self-nominations are not accepted and only the Laureate’s name is made public.

 Each year, The WISE Prize for Education Committee screens the nominations.
 An international Jury of distinguished individuals makes the final selection of the Laureate.

 The name of the Laureate is announced at the annual Summit’s Opening Plenary Session.
 The WISE Prize for Education is comprised of $500,000 (US) and a gold medal.